Skip to main content

 Uses: facility storage, on-site storage, local moving

 Box-n-Go S works for facility storage at our location, on-site storage at your address, and local moves across Southern California.
-The 8′ × 8′ footprint is the smallest of our standard sizes — bigger than Flex, smaller than M — and fits a studio or small one-bedroom load.
+The 8′ × 8′ footprint is our most compact single size and fits a studio or small one-bedroom load.

 Box-n-Go M (12′ × 8′)